vaterlaus/django_cassandra_backend/README.txt

 use this when you have some subset of the fields in the model that together uniquely identify that particular instance of the model.
-Compound key generation is enabled for a model by defining a class variable named COMPOUND_KEY_FIELDS in the nested class called "CassandraSettings" of the model.
+Compound key generation is enabled for a model by defining a class variable named COMPOUND_KEY_FIELDS in a nested class called "CassandraSettings" of the model.
 The value of the COMPOUND_KEY_FIELDS value is a tuple of the names of the fields that are used to form the compound key.
 By default the field values are separated by the '|' character, but this separator value can be overridden by defining a class